uPortal-Attic/uportal-home/docs/getting_started.md

 # Have a Git client on your computer

 Have a Git client you like.
-[GitHub's native client][GitHub native client].
+[GitHub's native client][GitHub native client], which I hear is getting good.
 [Command line client][Git command line client] if you like.
 [SourceTree][].
 Something built-in to your IDE if you must.
 Any Git client.

 _Why? : You will need a Git client to clone the code to your computer and to craft commits and push changes back up to your fork of the repo on GitHub._